TheDinner22/RIAT/README.md

-# nodemon clone that works 4 me
+# RUN IT AGAIN TONY - R.I.A.T - nodemon clone that works 4 (linux)

 - nodemon errored on me

 - nodemon no let me pass args!

+- nodemon + typescript = sad

 ## this hopefully no do that